ada-ros/ada4ros2/README.md

     - `listener_metadata`: as listener, but additionally dumps thorough metadata information about received messages
     - `graph_info`: shows topological information about the topics/subscriptions/services.
     - `pong_class, pong_generic`: nodes that send messages to each other illustrating the two ways of node extension in Ada, either using generics or using classwide inheritance.

 ## Creating Ada nodes

-Nodes can be entirely written in Ada, without the need for any C/C++ files or main program.
+Nodes can be entirely written in Ada, without the need for C/C++ files or main program.
 Please check the examples in the [rclada_examples](https://github.com/ada-ros/rclada_examples) repository for some ideas.

 Ada code is compiled using gprbuild.
 This project provides some CMake functions to greatly simplify